Trump's agreement with nuclear-armed Kim contains no new promises

 The agreement signed by President Donald Trump and North Korean leader Kim Jong Un on Tuesday appeared to contain no new pledges and was padded with vague language that many experts said would be difficult to enforce.

-While some commentators were scathing, others painted the meeting as the historic first step in a process where the technical details would come later.
+While some commentators were scathing, others painted the meeting as a historic first step in a process where the technical details would come later.

-And even some critics conceded that any level of diplomacy was preferable to the apocalyptic threats traded between Trump and Kim last year.
+And even some critics conceded that any level of diplomacy was preferable to the apocalyptic threats Trump and Kim traded last year.

 Tuesday's document described itself as "an epochal event of great significance" and said Kim's regime had agreed "to work toward complete denuclearization of the Korean Peninsula."